This photo is copyrighted by the author.

 The trailhead can also be reached from the south via Highway 89A, about 18 miles west of Cliff Dweller’s Lodge.
 Turn north on House Rock Valley Road just before 89A starts to climb the Kaibab Plateau.
 The trailhead is about 22 miles from the highway junction.

-After parking and signing in at the trail register, cross the road and drop into a sandy/gravel wash and turn left.
-After about a half mile, you’ll see a sign and narrow path on the right side of the wash leading you to Coyote Buttes North (The Wave).
+After parking and signing in at the trail register, cross the road, drop into a sandy/gravel wash, and turn left.
+After about a half mile, you’ll see a sign and a narrow path on the right side of the wash leading you to Coyote Buttes North (The Wave).
 DO NOT TURN THERE!
 BLM rangers monitor that route to ensure hikers have the required permit for The Wave.
 Continue down the wash for about 1 mile.
-After a short and shallow section, you’ll come to a climb down obstacle that varies in difficulty depending on the last flash flood.
-There’s a large chock stone at the top of the obstacle.
-The last time I was there the drop was about eight feet.
-There is usually a log and/or rocks piled below the chock stone that is used to assist the climb down/up.
-Unfortunately, the obstacle is enough dissuade some hikers.
+After a short and shallow section, you’ll come to a climb-down obstacle that varies in difficulty depending on the last flash flood.
+There’s a large chockstone at the top of the obstacle.
+The last time I was there, the drop was about eight feet.
+There is usually a log and/or rocks piled below the chockstone that is used to assist the climb down/up.
+Unfortunately, the obstacle is enough to dissuade some hikers.
 However, there is a relatively easy bypass to this obstacle.
-About 20 yards before the obstacle there’s a narrow path on the right side of the wash leading up and over a hill, then winds back down to the canyon floor about 20 yards downstream of the obstacle.
-This is where the trek gets really interesting.
+About 20 yards before the obstacle, there’s a narrow path on the right side of the wash leading up and over the hill, then winds back down to the canyon floor about 20 yards downstream of the obstacle.
+This is where the trek gets interesting.
 Wire Pass narrows to just a few feet in places and twists and turns for about a half mile before reaching the confluence with Buckskin Gulch.
-The hike through Wire Pass to the confluence with Buckskin is the destination for many as it includes stretches of beautiful brilliantly colored walls.
+The hike through Wire Pass to the confluence with Buckskin is the destination for many as it includes stretches of beautiful, brilliantly colored walls.
 As you exit Wire Pass, you’ll see a large alcove on your right.
 Beyond the alcove, there are a few small but interesting petroglyphs and pictographs located near the bottom of the wall just before Buckskin Gulch.
 Turn right at Buckskin and be prepared to be awestruck.

 Spot Type Outdoor